-Some patients find that their fatigue is worse at certain times of the day.
+You may find that your fatigue is worse at certain times of the day.
 Below are suggestions to help you manage your fatigue.

-- Ask family and friends to help you with shopping, cooking, and cleaning.
+- Ask family and friends to help you with things like shopping, cooking, and cleaning.
 Check with your insurance company to see if they cover home care services.

 - Some people have more energy when they exercise.
 Ask your doctor if you can do light exercise, such as walking, stretching, or yoga.

-- Other symptoms, such as pain, nausea, diarrhea, difficulty sleeping, or feeling depressed or anxious.
-These can all increase your fatigue.
-Ask your doctor or nurse for help with any other symptoms you may have.
+- Other symptoms, such as pain, nausea, diarrhea, difficulty sleeping, or feeling depressed or anxious, can increase your fatigue.
+Ask your radiation oncologist or nurse for help with any other symptoms you may have.

-Some patients find that their appetite decreases during treatment.
+Some people find that their appetite decreases during treatment.
 It is important that you eat well and try not to lose weight during your treatment.
 If you have a mold to position you for treatment, it may not fit correctly if your weight changes.
 Also, your body needs enough protein and calories to help you recover from your treatment.
-We will give you the booklet Eating Well During and After Your Cancer Treatment.
+Your nurse will give you the resource Eating Well During and After Your Cancer Treatment.
 It contains many suggestions to help you increase your intake of calories and protein.
 Try the different foods that are recommended.

 Below are suggestions to help you maintain your weight:

-- Choose foods that increase your intake of calories and protein.
+- Choose foods that increase how much protein and calories you eat.
 Protein-rich foods you can eat include:

 - Lean meats